 Tanzania’s major northern wildlife areas include: The Ngorongoro Crater, the Serengeti, Tarangire, Manyara, Arusha and Kilimanjaro National Parks.

-See three sample Tanzanian safari itineraries and one Kilimanjaro climb below:
+See three sample Tanzanian safari itineraries, one Kilimanjaro climb and a Tanzania/Uganda safari below: